Rational Models for Inflation-Linked Derivatives: Construction of the exponential-rational class

 \subsubsection{Swaptions}

 A swaption is an option to enter a swap at some future time.
-If we let this point in time be $T_k$ and denote the maturity of underlying swap with $T_N$, the swaption price at $t\leq T_k$ by Eq.~\eqref{RIeqPricingFormulaM} is given by
+If we let this point in time be $T_k$ and denote the maturity of the underlying swap by $T_N$, the swaption price at $t\leq T_k$ is given by Eq.~\eqref{RIeqPricingFormulaM} and we have

 where $N$ is the notional.

 \begin{Proposition} Assume an additive exponential-rational pricing kernel model and assume the single curve setup.
 Let $V^{\suptext{Swn}}_{t} $, as in \eqref{RIEqSwaptionPrice}, be the swaption price at time $0\leq t \leq T_k$.
 Let $T_{k+1}<T_{k+2}<\dots <T_N$ denote the payment dates of the underlying swap.
 Set